2011 New Zealand voting system referendum: Majority vote to change the electoral system

 If the voters voted in majority to change to another electoral system, then the government following the 2011 election could call a second referendum to be held on or before the next general election (which assuming the 2011 election is held on 26 November, would have to occur on or before 31 January 2015).
 This second referendum, like in 1993, would allow voters to choose between the MMP system, and the alternative system that received the most votes in the 2011 referendum.
 The system that received the majority in the second referendum would become the voting system for the following general elections.

 Campaigning

 Electoral Commission

-The Electoral Commission started its information campaign in late May 2011, sending out information on the voting process with its enrollment update campaign.
+The Electoral Commission started its information campaign in late May 2011, sending out information on the voting process with its enrolment update campaign.
 It has launched a website, with information on the five voting systems.

 On the decision for which voting system to vote for, the Electoral Commission said that no voting system is perfect, each system has its advantages and disadvantages, and it is up to the voters to decide.
 It did pose five questions for people to consider answers to on selecting a voting system: